CodingNomads/articles/environment-variables/environment-variables.md

 export MY_SUPER_SECRET_SECRET="OMG this is so secret I can't even say!"
 ```

-Save the script and close it.
+Save the Bash script and close it.
 Now you can activate your virtual environment:

 ```bash
 source venv/bin/activate